 National lockdown means home quarantine, isolation, physical distancing, closure of schools and workplaces.
 Life has changed overnight when this drastic measure was announced late night on 19 March 2020 in Mauritius.
 The whole country has come to a standstill.
 Borders have been closed.
 So are schools and businesses.
 We’re all required to be confined to our respective premises.
 No work, no religious or social gatherings, no commuting, no leisure and sporting activities, and no air flights: we are practically cut off from the usual routine.

 Initially programmed to be valid through mid-April, it was subsequently extended until 4 May.
 A further extension has been announced until 01 June with, however, a gradual opening of some businesses and workplaces as from 15 May under specific conditions.
-This is probably due to the fact that the situation seems to stabilize.
+This is probably due to the fact that the situation seems to stabilise.
 The number of cases is peaking around 332 with hardly any new cases identified despite more than 10,000 tests done.

 Without dispute the socio-economic impacts are gigantic and cannot be underestimated, which is where most emphasis seems to have been laid so far.
 Potential closing down of businesses, reduction of workforce, and in a number of cases, loss of jobs, represent a big challenge for governments.
 Various packages (whether these are adequate is beyond the ambit of this article) have been implemented in a gesture towards alleviating extreme hardship.
 These actions stem from the premise that the “physical” impacts are “visible”, although difficult to quantify in real terms at the moment.